Mark Few: Head coach

-In 2016-17, Few led the Zags to arguably their greatest season up to that point in school history.
+In 2016–17, Few led the Zags to arguably their greatest season up to that point in school history.
 They stormed through the regular season, starting with a school-record 29-game winning streak, which also broke the record for consecutive wins to start a season.
 By February, they had surged back to No. 1 in the polls.
 The winning streak and No. 1 ranking were lost when the Bulldogs lost to BYU on February 25.
 As it turned out, it would be the Bulldogs' only loss of the regular season.
 Gonzaga went on to receive a No. 1 seed in the NCAA Tournament for the second time in school history, and advanced to the Final Four for the first time in school history, losing to North Carolina in the National Championship.
 The Zags set a new school record with 37 wins, which was also tied for the second-most wins in NCAA Division I history.
 They also made the deepest NCAA Tournament run by a WCC team since San Francisco reached three consecutive Final Fours from 1955 to 1957.

-Few was named as the National Coach of the Year in 2016-17 by the Associated Press, Naismith, and the USBWA, awarded with the Henry Iba Award.
+Few was named as the National Coach of the Year in 2016–17 by the Associated Press, Naismith, and the USBWA, awarded with the Henry Iba Award.

-In 2018-19, Few's No. 3 Gonzaga team defeated No. 1 Duke 89-87 in the Maui Invitational final to beat Duke for the first time and to beat a top-ranked team for the first time in team history.
+In 2018–19, Few's No. 3 Gonzaga team defeated No. 1 Duke 89–87 in the Maui Invitational final to beat Duke for the first time and to beat a top-ranked team for the first time in team history.

-During the COVID-19-shortened 2020-21 season, Few led Gonzaga to its first-ever undefeated regular and conference season at 26-0, he also ended the season with the longest current home win streak, a school record, at 51 games.
+During the COVID-19-shortened 2020–21 season, Few led Gonzaga to its first-ever undefeated regular and conference season at 26–0, he also ended the season with the longest current home win streak, a school record, at 51 games.
 It also marked the first time in school history that the Zags were ranked No. 1 in both the Associated Press and Collegiate Coaches Polls for the entire season.
 Few also continued his consecutive conference tournament championship win streaks with 8, making him the only coach in NCAA history to reach 8 or more twice in his career.
 Few ended the season by breaking his old school record of 29 by winning 31 straight games from the start of the season before losing in the NCAA Championship game.

 National team career

 Few was the head coach of the United States national team at the 2015 Pan American Games, where he led the US to a bronze medal.

 In 2019, Few was elected as the assistant coach of the national select team, a 13-player squad that helps the national team training.
 He helped the national team prepare for the 2019 FIBA Basketball World Cup.

+On December 20, 2021, Few was announced as an assistant coach for the 2022-24 USA National Team.
+As assistant coach, he helped lead the USA Men's National Team through 2024, including training camps, exhibitions, the 2023 FIBA World Cup and at the 2024 Paris Summer Olympics.